-6) Can you take vacation or personal time?
+7) Can I take vacation or personal time?
 What about holidays?

 Yes, you can.
 Personal time off is factored into the calculation for average hours served during the service term.
 As you saw above and in the Position Description, AmeriCorps has an hours requirement.
-Members are expected to complete a minimum of 1,700 hours of service over the course of 11 months.
-Service members completing about 38-40 hours per week will be able to allocate about three weeks of time off during the term.
-This includes all holidays, personal or sick time, and vacation.
+Members are expected to complete a minimum of 1,700 hours of service over the course of the service term.
+Service members completing about 38-40 hours per week will be able to allocate some time off during the term.
+This includes holidays, personal or sick time, and vacation.
 Members who can complete higher weekly hours will be able to take additional time off.
 It is up to the member and the service site to work out a schedule that helps the member complete the required service hours but also offers some flexibility as needed.

-7) What is the compensation for service?
+8) What is the compensation for service?
 Are there additional benefits to completing a TerraCorps service term?